Camerons Brewery: Operations

 In 2011, the brewery had a capacity of over 1.5 million hectolitres (over 1 million barrels) per annum.
 Production in 2012 was 900,000 hectolitres, with around 40,000 hl in own brand sales.
 The bulk of the brewery's own production is cask conditioned ale but it also sells bottled and keg ales.
-The company's most famous beer is Strongarm, a 4% abv bitter introduced in 1955, and other regular beers are IPA, Bullion Gold and Trophy Special.
-Strongarm is made with 18 percent crystal malt, which contributes significantly to its distinctive ruby red colour and its roasted, malty flavour.
+The company's best known beer is Strongarm, a 4% abv bitter that was introduced in 1955.
+Strongarm is made with 18 per cent crystal malt, which contributes significantly to its distinctive ruby red colour and its roasted, malty flavour.

 Malted barley is sourced from Yorkshire and Scotland.

 Its arrangements with brewing companies include a contract to produce Kingfisher lager.

 The company owns 75 public houses.

-Although the Dutch brewer Heineken holds a 24 percent stake in the company, it is a silent partner, with no board representation or managerial control.
+Although the Dutch brewer Heineken holds a 24 per cent stake in the company, it is a silent partner, with no board representation or managerial control.

 The Lion Brewery

 The brewery building is called the Lion Brewery.
 The Lion Brewery has two wells, one of them 250 feet deep.
 Most of the brewery was built in 1890 when the company had aspirations to supply the whole of the North East.
 There are still a few reminders of lavish opulence; the floor and walls of the brewhouse are furnished with Italian marble that cost £7,000 in 1970.
 Roger Protz described it as "one of the finest brewhouses in the country".

 In 2011, the brewery had a capacity of over 1.5 million hectolitres per annum.
 It is the ninth largest brewery in the UK.
 It has twelve Yorkshire Squares for brewing ale.

 In 2013, the brewery building was used as a filming location in the "Prodigal Son" episode of Vera.

 A £700,000 visitor centre was opened next to the brewery in 2004, in the former Stranton Arms public house.